serkandurusoy/socialx.app.centralized/fastlane/Setup.md

 ## Building and distribution for iOS via TestFlight

 1. In project root folder run `bundle exec fastlane ios release version:1.0.9`.
+For TestFlight you will need the AppStore connect password for account `christian@socialx.network`.
+The password can also be supplied by setting ENV variable FASTLANE_PASSWORD.
-For TestFlight you will need the AppStore connect password for account `christian@socialx.network` The last parameter is the new version we want to create.
+The last parameter is the new version we want to create.
 The preconditions to build are:
 - current branch starts with `beta/`
 - local branch is clean, with no local changes